Downsizing Diffusion Models for Cardinality Estimation: Experiments

-The results for all estimators are listed in \textbf{Table 1(a)} for \textbf{forest}, \textbf{power} and \textbf{Table 1(b)} for \textbf{modulo}, which we shall now discuss.\\ We begin by discussing the real-world datasets.
-On the most important benchmarks GM, 95th, and 99th Q-error, ADC+ and Naru consistently demonstrate top-tier performance, rivaling each other while significantly outperforming every other comparative technique.
-Meanwhile, ADC performs almost identically to ADC+ on 95th and 99th Q-error, but falls somewhat behind on GM Q-error due to its higher median Q-error values.
-As Naru, the only estimator which sometimes outperform ADC+, comes with the downside of much higher latency, such experimental results are enough to earn ADC+ a place among the best cardinality estimators.\\ Regarding max Q-error, the performance of all six estimators seem to be highly volatile and significantly influenced by random factors: for example, on \textbf{forest}, DeepDB performed notably better in our experiment than it did in \cite{reffive}, but its max Q-error increased from 1293 to 3856; on \textbf{power}, LW-NN performed roughly the same as in \cite{reffive}, but its max Q-error dropped from 40000 to 22000; meanwhile, while ADC's largest Q-error was 551 on \textbf{forest} and 267 on \textbf{power}, it's second-largest Q-error dropped sharply to 137 and 46.9, respectively, meaning that its max Q-error might change drastically on a slightly different workload.
-That said, ADC and ADC+ are still capable of outperforming every model except Naru and MSCN on max Q-error, proving ADC to be a relatively robust estimator.\\ For the dataset \textbf{modulo}, ADC's advantage scenario, the complex, multi-attribute correlations caused Naru, DEEPDB, and MSCN to significantly drop in accuracy, while LW-Tree's performance exhibited less drastic declines.
-LW-NN is the only estimator to exhibit performance comparable to ADC on this dataset, almost catching up with ADC+ on 95th and 99th Q-error but still falling significantly behind ADC+ on the benchmarks GM and max.
-Meanwhile, the GMM predictor of ADC, a close relative of the KDE algorithm, only exhibits barely satisfactory performance on 95th and 99th Q-error, while Bayesnet implemented via the Chow-Liu algorithm, which only captures pairwise correlations, can be proven incapable of learning anything more than single-attribute histograms, showing that this performance decline is not unique to learned cardinality estimators.\\ Except for max Q-error on \textbf{power}, ADC consistently outperforms its standalone GMM predictor on GM, 95th, 99th, and max Q-error, but the magnitude of this improvement varies greatly across datasets: ADC reduces the distance of 99th Q-error to 1 by roughly one half on \textbf{modulo}, one fourth on \textbf{forest}, and one sixth on \textbf{power}.
-Thus, except for scenarios with intense latency requirements, using diffusion models for cardinality estimation will always pay off.
+For the dataset \textbf{modulo}, ADC's advantage scenario, the complex, multi-attribute correlations caused Naru, DeepDB, and MSCN to significantly drop in accuracy, while LW-Tree's performance exhibited less drastic declines.
+LW-NN is the only estimator to exhibit performance comparable to ADC on this dataset, almost catching up with ADC+ on 95th and 99th Q-error, but still falling significantly behind ADC+ on the benchmarks GM and max.
+Meanwhile, the GMM predictor of ADC, a close relative of the KDE algorithm, only exhibits barely satisfactory performance on 95th and 99th Q-error, while Bayesnet implemented via the Chow-Liu algorithm, which only captures pairwise correlations, would be incapable of learning anything more than single-attribute histograms, showing that this decline is not unique to learned estimators.

+Compared to its standalone GMM predictor, ADC's diffusion model components result in significant accuracy gains for challenging queries and workloads, but generally fail to further enhance accuracy if the workload and/or query is already simple.
+That is, ADC significantly reduced max Q-error on all datasets, notably reduced 99th percentile Q-error on all datasets except for \textbf{higgs}, which is the most simple; reduced 95th percentile Q-error for the hardest datasets \textbf{forest} and \textbf{modulo}, but \textbf{increased} median Q-error on all four datasets tested.
+The reasons why this is the case, as well as what to do about this phenomenon, shall be discussed in subsection \textbf{6.3}.